 - To that add the oil, flour and salt, and bring that together with your hands in the bowl,

 - If you have a stand mixer with a dough hook attachment you can let that go for up to 8 minutes to mix for you.

 - If you are hand kneading turn the dough out onto a surface with any flour left on the bottom of the bowl.
-You don’t need to flour the surface, the dough is not so sticky.
-Knead it until smooth, and elastice this can take up to 10 minutes!
+Flour your surface if you need to and knead the dough until smooth, and elastic this can take up to 10 minutes!

 - Allow the dough to age in the fridge for 24 hours to 6 days if you want to develop it more, or quick rise it in a warm place for 1hr+

 - Note: if you age the dough in the fridge take it out 1/2 hours before use for it to come up to room temp.